chethanhn29/Rice-Leaf-disease-detection/README.md

 # Rice Leaf Disease Detection Using CNN
+## Objective

-For this project,  we are going to detect rice leaf disease by image and serve the result via messenger chatbot.
+To detect rice leaf disease by image and serve the result via messenger chatbot.
 We will also implement this to an independent Android APP.

 ---